Everything you need to know about the planning and strategies behind employee engagement programs

 The takeaway: When you're aiming for an obvious goal, it's vital to get as specific as possible about how you will reach that goal.

-When it comes to your Employee Engagement Program, there are seven (7) critical tactics—and in extension, corporate policies—which have the most profound impact on improving employee satisfaction and engagement.
+There are nine critical tactics—and in extension, drivers of employee engagement—which have the most profound impact on improving employee satisfaction and happiness.

 These are some common tactics and their associated initiatives: